talwrii/ffmpeg-cookbook/README.md

 1. Have a look at some of [my productivity and command line tools](https://readwithai.substack.com/p/my-productivity-tools);
 2. Read [my review of note taking in Obsidian](https://readwithai.substack.com/p/note-taking-with-obsidian-much-of); or
-3. Check out my [cookbook for the Obsidian note taking tool](https://open.substack.com/pub/readwithai/p/obsidian-plugin-repl-cookbook) and my open source Emacs inspired automation plugin [Plugin REPL](https://github.com/talwrii/plugin-repl).
+3. Read my [cookbook for the Obsidian note taking tool](https://open.substack.com/pub/readwithai/p/obsidian-plugin-repl-cookbook) and my open source Emacs inspired automation plugin [Plugin REPL](https://github.com/talwrii/plugin-repl).

 You can follow me on [X](https://x.com/readwithai) where I write about productivity tools like this besides other things, or my [blog](https://readwithai.substack.com/) where I write more about reading,  research, note taking and Obsidian.